 This module aims to provide the opportunity to develop projects, inquiries and/or other work-based activities that are designed to improve or inform areas of your own or others' work/practice.
 You will explore and critically discuss your work/practice and demonstrate the learning gained, as well as the development of your knowledge and skills.
 The learning will be located within your own localised and specialised work/practice.
 The themes of projects, inquiries and/or other work-based activities are negotiated and can be related to individual professional development and/or organisational development aims.

-You can apply for either the full MSc course or opt for the PGDip.
-To use our online postgraduate application form for either route, you will need to use the following code associated with your exit award:
+During the application process you will need to use the following code associated with your exit award:

 MSc Professional Practice in Ayurvedic Medicine - 011B340